ray-project/enhancements/reps/2023-10-30-gpu-memory-support.md

 - https://discuss.ray.io/t/ray-train-ray-tune-ray-clusters-handling-different-gpus-with-different-gpu-memory-sizes-in-a-ray-cluster/9220

-This REP allows users to directly schedule fractional gpu resources by amount of memory.
-In our example, if user specify `gpu_memory = 20GB`, then `ray` automatically converts the value to `num_gpus` depending on which nodes the request is assigned to.
+This REP allows users to directly schedule fractional GPU resources by amount of GPU memory.
+In our design, if a user specifies `gpu_memory = 20GB`, then `ray` automatically converts the value to `num_gpus` depending on which node the request is assigned to.
 As example, if it's scheduled on A100 40GB node, then `num_gpus = 0.5`, otherwise if it's scheduled on A100 80GB node, then `num_gpus = 0.25`.
 As a result, user can schedule a fixed amount of GPU resources without depending on which types of GPUs the tasks/actos are scheduled to.

 ### Should this change be within `ray` or outside?